-- 1. Any combination of one (1) Medical Staff Leader (Chief of Staff, Vice Chief of Staff, or Department Chair of the affected Practitioner) and one (1) administrator (Hospital President, VPMA, or administrator-on-call) shall have the authority to suspend or restrict all or any portion of a Practitioner's clinical privileges as a precaution pending an investigation whenever, in their sole discretion, failure to take such action may result in imminent danger to the health and/or safety of any individual or to the safe and orderly operations of the hospital.
-As an alternative, the Practitioner may also be afforded an opportunity to voluntarily refrain from exercising privileges pending an investigation. - 2.
-A precautionary suspension or restriction can be imposed at any time, including, but not limited to, immediately after the occurrence of an event that causes concern, following a pattern of occurrences that raises concern, or following a recommendation of the MEC that would entitle the individual to request a hearing. - 3.
-Precautionary suspensions are effective immediately and remain in effect until lifted or modified by the MEC, the Hospital President, or the Board of Trustees.
-Precautionary suspensions must be reported immediately in writing to the Chief of Staff, the Hospital President, and the Wellstar System Executive Vice President responsible to the Board Safety and Quality Committee.
-When a precautionary suspension is imposed at a Wellstar Hospital, the Practitioner's clinical privileges shall be suspended under the same terms at all other Wellstar Hospitals where the Practitioner maintains clinical privileges. - 4.
+- 1. Whenever, in their sole discretion, failure to take such action may result in imminent danger to the health and/or safety of any individual or to the safe and orderly operations of the hospital, any combination of one (1) Medical Staff Leader (Chief of Staff, Vice Chief of Staff, or Department Chair of the affected Practitioner) and one (1) administrator (Hospital President, VPMA, or administrator-on-call) shall have the authority to: (1) afford an individual an opportunity to voluntarily refrain from exercising privileges pending an investigation; or (2) suspend or restrict all or any portion of an individual's clinical privileges as a precaution. - 2.
+Precautionary suspensions are effective immediately and remain in effect until lifted or modified by the Hospital President or the Board of Trustees.
+Precautionary suspensions must be reported immediately in writing to the Chief of Staff, the Credentials Committee Chair, the Hospital President, and the Wellstar System Executive Vice President responsible to the Board Safety and Quality Committee.
+When a precautionary suspension is imposed at a Wellstar Hospital, the Practitioner's clinical privileges shall be suspended under the same terms at all other Wellstar Hospitals where the Practitioner maintains clinical privileges. - 3.
 Precautionary suspensions are interim precautionary steps in a professional review activity, but they are not complete professional review actions in and of themselves and do not imply any final finding of responsibility for the situation that caused the suspension or restriction.